 Try our delicious mushroom recipes

-Flavonoids are found in many fruits and vegetables, but tea is one of the richest sources of these disease-fighting antioxidants.
-Black tea consumption may also help lower the risk of high blood pressure and stroke, not to mention reduce and regulate cholesterol levels.
+Flavonoids are found in many fruits and vegetables, but both black and green tea are some of the richest beverage sources.
+Black tea consumption may also help lower the risk of high blood pressure and help regulate cholesterol levels.
 Time for a cuppa?

 Tea and coffee health benefits

 Carrots are rich in powerful antioxidants called carotenoids, which have potential cancer-protective properties.
-Cancer Research UK quotes a summary of published studies which shows that women with higher levels of carotenoids in the blood may have a lower breast cancer risk.
+A research paper published in 2015 in the American Journal of Nutrition concluded that women with high blood levels of carotenoids had a lower breast cancer risk, especially for more aggressive forms of the disease.

-Other research indicates that people who eat carrots are less likely to develop lung cancer.
-On another note, the beta-carotene in carrots converts to vitamin A in the body, which helps protect the eyes from degenerative damage.
+A 2019 meta-analysis (a study which pools and evaluates the results of other studies) meanwhile suggested that carrot consumption may decrease the risk of lung cancer.
+On another note, the beta-carotene in carrots converts to vitamin A in the body, which may help protect the eyes from degenerative damage.

 Is veg healthier cooked or raw?

-There's a good reason we're constantly being told to increase our dietary intake of oily fish such as mackerel to at least two portions a week – they are bursting with health-enhancing omega-3 fatty acids, which offer all sorts of benefits, from lowering the risk of breast cancer, to providing decent levels of vitamin D, heart-healthy fats and high quality protein.
+There's a good reason we're constantly being told to increase our dietary intake of oily fish such as mackerel to at least two portions a week – they are bursting with health-enhancing omega-3 fatty acids, which help to make our cell membranes more flexible and fluid as well as helping preserve their structure, improving the ability for cells to send signals to each other and cell-to-cell interaction.
+They also provide vitamin D, heart-healthy fats and high quality protein.

-New research published in the British Journal of Community Nursing suggests older people increase their protein intake and eat several portions throughout the day to mitigate age-related muscle loss.
+Research suggests older people increase their protein intake and eat several portions throughout the day to mitigate age-related muscle loss, aka sarcopenia.

 Sources of omega 3 for people who hate salmon